-This is a fake 2-LP Bowie album from 1974, made up of 19 officially released songs.
+This is a fake 2-LP Bowie album from 1974, made up almost entirely of officially released songs.
 It is intended to be the soul-funk-disco Bowie edifice that the year’s albums implied but never quite pulled off, IMO.

 I would argue that the year’s output was great, but that it was not a trail-blazing moment for Bowie.
 Instead, it was mostly a shaggy homage to varied Black American music, some of it old, some of it contemporary.
 He was definitely intuitive about where popular music was going in the mid-to-late 1970s, but he didn’t make it thoroughly his own the way he did glam beforehand and Krautrock/”new wave” afterwards.

 So, I don’t think you get to the strongest case for 1974 soul-funk-disco Bowie by trying to find the 10 best songs; you aim to cover as many angles as possible, with as many songs as possible.
-I got to 19 before I thought I was pushing the premise too far.
+I got to 20.

 This particular Bowie pose feels natural and complete to me, blown out into a double-LP.
 The whole is greater than the sum of the parts, as it arguably is with many of the Seventies’ double albums.
 Quantity, variety, and pacing make it seem like a bigger deal.